mckinsey/vizro/vizro-core/docs/pages/user-guides/static-data.md

         Vizro().build(dashboard).run()
         ```

-        1. `"iris"` is the name of a data source added to the Data Manager.
+        1. `"iris"` is the name of a data source added to the data manager.
 This data is a pandas DataFrame created by reading from the CSV file `iris.csv`.
     === "dashboard.yaml"
         ```yaml
         pages: